-This Campbell systematic review examines the effects of individualised funding on a range of health and social care outcomes.
-It also presents evidence on the experiences of people with a disability, their paid and unpaid supports and implementation successes and challenges from the perspective of both funding and support organisations.
+This Campbell systematic review examines the effects of individualized funding on a range of health and social care outcomes.
+It also presents evidence on the experiences of people with a disability, their paid and unpaid supports and implementation successes and challenges from the perspective of both funding and support organizations.

-What are the main findings of this review?
+1.3 | What are the main findings of this review?

-What studies are included?
+1.3.1 | What studies are included?

-This study is a review of 73 studies of individualised funding for people with disabilities.
+This study is a review of 73 studies of individualized funding for people with disabilities.
 These include four quantitative studies, 66 qualitative and three based on a mixed-methods design.
-The data refer to a 24-year period from 1992 to 2016, with data for 14,000 people.
-Studies were carried out in Europe, the US, Canada and Australia.
+The data refer to a 24-year period from 1992 to 2016, with data for 14,000